cpu/woodwidelog/content/about.md

 +++
 title = "About"
-description = "What the Wood Wide Log is about." date = "2022-10-02" aliases = ["contact"]
+description = "An attempt at a journal slash dev log by @cpu." date = "2022-10-02" aliases = ["contact"]
 +++